Skip to main content

 Topic: system:application-metrics

-Available on every site except on top sites.
+Available on every site except on the Control Tower.

 This topic contains application related metrics for the tenant.